 As the name implies, Full Mojo Rampage is all about voodoo.
-At least, I’m almost certain that’s the case, since it takes place in the Voodoo reality where voodoo dolls, amulets and trinkets (called ‘mojos’) are not exactly uncommon items.
-Now, imagine if that was the case in the real world?
+At least, I’m almost certain that’s the case since it takes place in the Voodoo reality where voodoo dolls, amulets, and trinkets (called ‘mojos’) are not exactly uncommon items.
+Now, imagine if that was the case in the real world.
 Phew!
-Enough of that, let’s take a look what Over The Top Games have revealed so far instead.
+Enough of that, let’s take a look at what Over The Top Games have revealed so far instead.

 With things like procedural level creation, mojos (amulets/trinkets) that will either enhance your character or grant him/her access to voodoo powers and plenty of monsters to slay, one might mistake it for a roguelike and I’d say they’re spot-on.
 Not that there’s anything wrong with that, and unlike most roguelikes which either fall under fantasy or sci-fi, when was the last time the genre saw one with voodoo?
 Yeah, I don’t recall that ever happening either.